Sex after giving birth is an important topic – especially on Peanut.

 Good ol’ missionary might need to wait a little while so that the incision isn’t irritated.

-Even if you’re not breastfeeding, foreplay can stimulate your breasts and they may leak.
+Look, even if you’re not breastfeeding, foreplay can stimulate your breasts, and they may leak.

-So, in summary, there is no precise “moment” when you should start having sex again after your c-section.
+In summary, there is no precise “moment” when you should start having sex again after your C-section.

 Your body needs time to heal, which means many doctors recommend waiting at least 6 weeks.